adambard/learnxinyminutes-docs/raku.html.markdown

 ---
 category: language
-language: perl6
+language: raku
-filename: learnperl6.p6
+filename: learnraku.raku
 contributors:
     - ["vendethiel", "http://github.com/vendethiel"]
     - ["Samantha McVey", "https://cry.nu"]
 ---

-Perl 6 is a highly capable, feature-rich programming language made for at least the next hundred years.
+Raku is a highly capable, feature-rich programming language made for at least the next hundred years.

-The primary Perl 6 compiler is called [Rakudo](http://rakudo.org), which runs on the JVM and [the MoarVM](http://moarvm.com).
+The primary Raku compiler is called [Rakudo](http://rakudo.org), which runs on the JVM and [the MoarVM](http://moarvm.com).

 Meta-note: double pound signs (`##`) are used to indicate paragraphs,